 Ramen Shop in Oakland has a few ramen dishes that merge perfectly with a vast selection of appetizers, so bring a crowd to fill your table.
 You can also head to Ramen Shop for a weekend brunch or order it to go or delivery.
 This spot even has an extensive cocktail menu.

-Tsujita Annex has many variations in the LA area and a few outside.
+Tsujita LA Artisan Noodle has many variations in the LA area and a few outside.
 With a low key appearance, they are amongst the best ramen shops in the city.
 Try the Tsukemen, which is boiled for days on end for some of the richest flavor you’ll ever enjoy.

 OB Noodle House is a family owned restaurant that also includes another noodle bar and a live music venue.
 OB Noodle House is the original and has been featured on Food Network’s “Diners, Drive-ins, and Dives” and is a prominent part of the local community.
 You’ll find a variety of delicious pho bowls as well as cold vermicelli noodles, egg noodles and noodle dishes.